 Those born before February 2, 1990, to non-German parents cannot claim to German citizenship under this law.
 Also before the age of 23, the child will have to take a decision about nationality.
 That if they want German citizenship or that of their parents.

-German citizenship by adopt
+German citizenship by adopting

 A child under the age of 18 adopted by German parents becomes a German citizen at the time of adopt.
 He has the same right to get citizenship by ancestry.